-- introducing the potential for community bodies to prepare new "Local Place Plans" which will set out proposals for the development or use of land in particular areas.
+- introducing the opportunity for community bodies to prepare new "Local Place Plans" which will set out proposals for the development or use of land in particular areas.

 National Planning Framework (NPF)

-Significantly, NPF4 will incorporate Scottish Planning Policy (SPP) which contains detailed national policy on a number of planning topics and for the first time spatial and thematic planning policies will be addressed in one place.
+NPF4 came into force on 13 February 2023.
+It incorporates detailed national policy on a number of planning topics which had previously been set out in a separate document (Scottish Planning Policy).
+For the first time spatial and thematic planning policies are addressed in one place.

-NPF4 has also been made the new vehicle for identifying the housing land requirements for LDPs, taking over this role from the soon to be abolished SDPs.
+Significantly, NPF4 has also been made the new vehicle for identifying the housing land requirements for LDPs, taking over the role from the now redundant Strategic Development Plans.

 Regional Spatial Strategies (RSS)

-The preparation and adoption of Regional Spatial Strategies (RSS) will provide long term spatial development frameworks at regional level which will identify strategic development needs and priorities.
+The preparation and adoption of Regional Spatial Strategies (RSS) will provide long term spatial development frameworks at a regional level which will identify strategic development needs and priorities.
 While they will not form part of the development plan, they must be taken account of when an LDP is being prepared.
-West Lothian Council has worked collaboratively with SESplan/City Deal partner authorities to prepare an indicative RSS and this was submitted to Scottish Government at the end of 2021 to help inform the emerging NPF4.
-You can viewed the Regional Spatial Strategy here
+West Lothian Council has worked collaboratively with SESplan/City Deal partner authorities to prepare an indicative RSS and this was submitted to Scottish Government at the end of 2021 to help inform what was at that time the emerging NPF4.
+You can view the Regional Spatial Strategy here.

 Implications for LDP 2 production

-It is therefore anticipated that the timescale for the preparation of the next West Lothian Local Development Plan (LDP 2) may have to change during the course of 2022 in response to a range of external factors and which may be beyond the control of the council.
-In the meantime, it is the intention to formally commence the preparation of the new West Lothian LDP as quickly as possible after NPF4 has been finalised and approved by the Scottish Parliament.
+As a consequence it is possible that the timescale for the preparation of the next West Lothian Local Development Plan (LDP 2) may have to be adjusted during the course of 2023 in response to a range of external factors, some of which are beyond the control of the council.

 Under the new regulatory arrangements introduced by the Planning (Scotland) Act 2019, there are 6 key stages involved in the local development plan making process.

-The first formal stage is the Evidence Report.
+1. Evidence Report : The first formal stage is the Evidence Report.
 It requires to be approved by the council and submitted to Scottish Ministers in advance of preparing the Proposed Plan.
 The Evidence Report will set out information on the work that has been carried out on a range of factors including the housing, health and education needs of the area with the intention of ensuring that the Plan is built on a clear and evidenced understanding of the planning needs of West Lothian.
-Preparation of the Evidence Report will also be the new focus of community engagement.
+Preparation of the Evidence Report will also be a key focus of community engagement.

-Engagement activities allied to the Evidence Report will in time include:
+Engagement activities allied to the Evidence Report will over time include:

 - awareness raising through email 'mailshots' to customers and those on our contact database;

-- publication online for consultation and making available physical copies at libraries and council offices;
+- publication online for consultation and, where appropriate, making available physical copies at libraries or other council offices;

-- publication of press notices to inform stakeholders how, where and when document may be viewed;
+- publication of press notices to inform stakeholders how, where and when documents and materials may be viewed;

 - engagement with Community Councils and Key Agency Groups;